-When you buy a reciprocating saw, you are not only investing in a power tool.
-You are also investing in the materials you will be cutting.
-A reciprocating saw is a power saw used to cut wood, plastic, aluminum, and other materials.
-Although it looks like a hacksaw, it is much safer to use and much faster.
+When you buy a reciprocating saw, you are not just investing in a power tool.
+You are also investing in the material you will be cutting.
+A reciprocating saw is a power saw used to cut wood, plastic, aluminum and other materials.
+Although it looks like a hacksaw, it is much safer and faster.

-The reciprocating saw is used on a variety of woodwork and home improvement projects.
-When choosing a reciprocating saw, you should decide on the features that you need.
-If you are cutting through thick materials, you should consider a saw with a powerful motor and a blade with a wide blade opening.
+The reciprocating saw is used on various woodwork and home improvement projects.
+When choosing a reciprocating saw, you should decide on the needed features.
+When cutting through thick materials, you should consider a saw with a powerful motor and a blade with a wide blade opening.
 If you are doing a lot of precision work, you should look for a saw.

 This post will look at things to consider when buying a reciprocating saw.